turingschool/frontend-lightning-talks/schedule-1808.md

 21. Pairing approaches - all the types and pros/cons
 22. Tips for crafting your “Developer Identity”
 23. Team collaboration: github/PR etiquette, good workflows, best practices
-24. Breaking the problem down + best pseudo coding practices
+24. Breaking the problem down + best pseudo coding practices - Libby Yeh
 25. WTF Webpack?
 And why do I care?
 26. CSS Styleguides
 27. Linters - what, why, how, types?